JHogenboom/VertiGO-Fluoroscopy-Registration/ExampleData/Patient_alpha/3D_models/README.md

-The software accesses the _ready_ subfolder, this folder can be used to store uncompiled volume files e.g., DICOM stacks.
+The software accesses the _ready_ subfolder, the 3D_models folder can be used to store uncompiled volume files e.g., DICOM stacks.